LeinAd2k/daemon-guard/README.md

 ## About

-Conceal Node Guardian is a process that monitors the `conceald` daemon.
+Conceal Node Guardian is a process that monitors the `NashCashd` daemon.
 It is catching daemon errors, monitors the block count and, in case of an error, it restarts the daemon and notifies on Discord via web hook, sends an e-mail, or both.

 It also has an ability to connect to a pool with other nodes for the purpose of infrastructure monitoring or running a remote node with fee listing.